This post may contain affiliate links. Please read our disclosure policy.

 For Slow Cooker:

-- Add the diced onion, carrots, red peppers (capsicum), corn, creamed corn, potatoes, chicken broth, garlic powder and half of the bacon.
-Stir well.
+• Transfer the chicken to a 6qt slow cooker.
+Add the onion, carrots, red peppers (capsicum), corn, creamed corn, potatoes, chicken broth and garlic powder.
+Stir well to combine.

 Notes